georgeyord/dockerfiles/images/terminal/README.md

 Running with custom user:

+- When you get the "This is the Z Shell configuration function for new users, zsh-newuser-install." screen, pick the Exit option (0).
+We will setup ZSH in the next step.
-- The new user will not have `oh-my-zsh` setup yet, run `/setup-zsh.sh` to set it up`.
+- The new user will not have `oh-my-zsh` setup yet, run `/setup-zsh.sh` to set it up.
+Then just run `zsh` to get the new fully featured shell.